 In February 2011, the Company sold certain assets of eCOST to a third party for a total aggregate cash purchase price of approximately \$2.3 million (before expenses of approximately \$0.2 million).
-Accordingly, the accompanying consolidated financial statements reflect the related operating results of the eCOST segment as discontinued operations for all periods presented.
+Accordingly, the accompanying consolidated financial statements reflect the related operating results of the eCOST segment as discontinued operations for the year ended December 31, 2011.